Broiled Oysters with Parmigiano and ’Nduja

 - Preheat the broiler to its highest setting.
 Meanwhile, shuck the oysters and, using an oyster knife, detach the meat from the bottom of the shell, reserving the fluid.

 - On a baking sheet, crinkle up one or more large pieces of foil to create a bed to help stabilize the oysters.
 Place the oysters on top, nestling them into the foil so their juices don’t spill.
 Atop each oyster, place 1 teaspoon of the ’nduja and a piece of butter.
 Divide the cheese among the oysters and top with a little black pepper.

 - Broil until the cheese is melted and slightly golden on top and the juices are bubbling, 6–10 minutes.

-- Remove the oysters to a platter and serve immediately with forks, if desired.
+- Transfer the oysters to a platter and serve immediately with forks, if desired.